 Yes, USCIS can, in its discretion, terminate the grant of DACA at any time.
 Usually, USCIS provides a “Notice of Intent to Terminate” and gives the DACA holder some time to respond.
 However, this is not required, and USCIS can terminate with no Notice, especially if someone is convicted of some severe criminal offenses.

-If you have lost your DACA, or think you might lose it, we may be able to evaluate your options to get a different type of status or to get back or keep DACA.
-For example, we have done U and T visa cases for people who thought their DACA was gone forever, only to find out that a better option existed for them after consulting with our legal team.
+If you have lost your DACA, or think you might lose it, an attorney may be able to evaluate your options to get a different type of status or to get back or keep DACA.
+For example, at Helen Tarokic Law, we have done U and T visa cases for people who thought their DACA was gone forever, but were fortunately able to seek those better immigration options.

 I already have DACA.
 Can I renew it?